A Web3 Naming Layer for the AI Agent Economy

 TLDs for establishing agent identities, authentication, personal profiles, and trust.

-A recognizable label for agent branding.
+recognizable agent profiles and branding.

 Agent Story